Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: Related work

-Our particular method builds upon a rich history of research in low-rank matrix completion.
+Our approach builds upon a rich history of research in low-rank matrix completion methodologically.
 There, \cite{fazel2002matrix} suggested to replace the rank with the nuclear norm in the objective.
-The corresponding use of semidefinite programming (SDP) has been very successful in theory \cite{candes2009exact}, while augmented Lagrangian methods \cite{jaggi2010simple,Lee2010,shalev2011large,wang2014rank} and alternating least squares (ALS) algorithms \cite{srebro2004maximum,Rennie2005} have been widely used in practice \cite{srebro2004maximum,Rennie2005,mnih2007probabilistic,4470228,4803763}.
+The corresponding use of semidefinite programming (SDP) has been very successful in theory \cite{candes2009exact}, while augmented-Lagrangian methods \cite{jaggi2010simple,Lee2010,shalev2011large,wang2014rank} and alternating least-squares (ALS) algorithms \cite{srebro2004maximum,Rennie2005} have been widely used in practice \cite{srebro2004maximum,Rennie2005,mnih2007probabilistic,4470228,4803763}.
 As it turns out \cite{keshavan2010matrix,Jain2013}, they also allow for perfect recovery in some settings.
-Matrix completion has a number of applications in statistics, incl. functional data analysis \cite{Descary2018}.
-The inequality-constrained variant of matrix completion, which we employ, has been introduced by \cite{marecek2017matrix}.
-The randomised subspace proximity testers are novel, as far as we can tell.
+The inequality-constrained variant of matrix completion, which we employ, has been introduced by \cite{marecek2017matrix} and extended towards on-line applications in Computer Vision by \cite{akhriev2020pursuit}.

-There is much related work in change-point and event detection.
-Since the work of Lorden \cite{lorden1971procedures}, there has been much work on change-point detection in univariate time-series.
-See \cite{basseville1993detection} for a book-length treatment.
-There are much fewer papers on the multi-variate problem \cite{xie2013change,aston2014change,cho2015multiple,zou2015efficient,Wang2018} and fewer still, which allow for the coping with missing data \cite{xie2013change,Soh2015}.
-From those, we differ in our assumptions (uniform noise) and the focus on efficient algorithms for the test.
+IoT applications of anomaly detection are numerous and varied \cite{li2019system,li2019online,gu2020request}, mirroring much of the development in change-point, anomaly, outlier, and event detection at large.
+As suggested in the introduction, notable examples include transportation applications \cite{6376091,6497613,6763098,RSSA:RSSA12178,kong2018lotad,7553443,8004441}, power systems \cite{farajollahi2017location,7428828,7908945,8369444}, manufacturing \cite{kanawaday2017machine,9039599} and environmental applications \cite{8081731}.
+These are, clearly, only some sample references in a much larger field.